 But, I admit.
-I was a little stumped with our exterior doors.
+I was a little stumped with painting metal doors with plastic trim.

 Since I am only able to paint the inside of our doors, I started researching how to paint both metal and plastic for interior use.

 The process seemed quite simple, with the key ingredient being the proper primer.

 Here’s how to paint metal doors with plastic trim:

 Disclosure: This post contains affiliate links for your shopping convenience.

 - Cleaning Cloth

 - Drop cloths (or old towels can be used in a pinch)